Not Accepting Guests

 - "The happy isles of Oceania" and "The great railway bazaar", Paul Theroux

 - "Playing with water", James Hamilton

 - "The Beach", Alex Garland (Yes, we know, the movie is pretty bad, but the book rocks!)

 And soooo on... recommendations about good books are more than welcome!

 One Amazing Thing I’ve Done

-Start traveling and decide not to stop, which meant to starting loving our lives.
+Start traveling and decide not to stop, which has led to love our lives so much.